Improved Direct Product Theorems for Randomized Query Complexity: Introduction

 \subsection{Our methods}

-We first explain our method to prove our `basic' direct product theorem, Theorem~\ref{mainsdpt}.
-As mentioned earlier, Shaltiel~\cite{Sha} proved an optimal DPT for `fair' decision trees, in which each of the $k$ inputs receives $T$ queries.
+We first explain our method to prove our ``basic'' direct product theorem, Theorem~\ref{mainsdpt}.
+As mentioned earlier, Shaltiel~\cite{Sha} proved an optimal DPT for ``fair'' decision trees, in which each of the $k$ inputs receives $T$ queries.
 Our proof method for Theorem~\ref{mainsdpt} also yields an alternate proof of Shaltiel's result, and it is helpful to sketch how this works first.
-(Really, this `alternate proof' is little more than a rephrasing of Shaltiel's proof technique, but the rephrasing gives a useful perspective which helps us to prove our new results.)
+(Really, this ``alternate proof'' is little more than a rephrasing of Shaltiel's proof technique, but the rephrasing gives a useful perspective which helps us to prove our new results.)

-Suppose that every $T$-query algorithm for computing $f$ succeeds with probability at most $(1 - \eps)$ on an input from the distribution $\mu$.
+Suppose that every $T$-query algorithm for computing $f$ succeeds with probability at most $1 - \eps$ on an input from the distribution $\mu$.
 Consider a fair $Tk$-query algorithm $\mathcal{D}$ for $f^{\otimes k}$, running on $k$ independent inputs from $\mu$.
-We think of the algorithm as a `gambler' who bets at $k$ `tables', and we define a random variable $X_{j, t} \in [1/2, 1]$ which represents the gambler's `fortune' at the $j$-th table after $\mathcal{D}$ has made $t$ queries overall to the $k$ inputs.
+We think of the algorithm as a ``gambler'' who bets at $k$ ``tables,'' and we define a random variable $X_{j, t} \in [1/2, 1]$ which represents the gambler's ``fortune'' at the $j$-th table after $\mathcal{D}$ has made $t$ queries overall to the $k$ inputs.
 Roughly speaking, $X_{j, t}$ measures how well the algorithm is doing in determining the value of $f$ on the $j$-th input.
 When $\mathcal{D}$ queries the $j$-th input, the $j$-th fortune may rise or fall, according to the bit seen; we regard each bit revealed to be generated sequentially at random, conditioned on the bits queried so far.
 The fortunes are defined so that $X_{j, 0} \leq 1 - \eps$ for each $j$ (reflecting the assumed hardness of $f$ on $\mu$), and so that no action by the algorithm leads to an expected gain in fortune.\footnote{In standard probabilistic terms, each individual sequence $X_{j, 0}, X_{j, 1}, \ldots$ is a \emph{supermartingale}.
-We will not use this \\terminology in the paper.} It follows that $\bE[\prod_{j \in [k]}X_{j, Tk}] \leq (1 - \eps)^k$.
+We will not use this terminology in the paper.} It follows that $\bE[\prod_{j \in [k]}X_{j, Tk}] \leq (1 - \eps)^k$.
 But the fortunes are defined so that $\bE[\prod_{j \in [k]}X_{j, Tk}]$ upper-bounds the success probability of $\mathcal{D}$ in computing $f^{\otimes k}$.
 This gives the DPT for fair algorithms.
+A key fact underlying the success of this proof strategy is that, after conditioning on any initial sequence of outcomes to the first $t \leq T$ queries by the algorithm, the $k$ inputs remain independent.